cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/4_consensus.md

 <HighlightBox type="tip">

-You can access the 1999 paper by Miguel Castro and Barabara Liskov on pBFT [here](http://pmg.csail.mit.edu/papers/osdi99.pdf).
+You can access the 1999 paper by Miguel Castro and Barbara Liskov on pBFT [here](http://pmg.csail.mit.edu/papers/osdi99.pdf).
 There is also an intuitive [presentation](http://www.comp.nus.edu.sg/~rahul/allfiles/cs6234-16-pbft.pdf) you can look at.

 </HighlightBox>